Fairness Evaluation and Inference Level Mitigation in LLMs: Introduction

-To assess this, we evaluate single and multi turn prompts. \textbf{Single-turn evaluation and mitigation} assesses a model’s immediate responses to isolated prompts, providing a controlled setting to analyse surface-level bias.
-This provides an understanding of a model’s baseline behavior and ensures fairness at the response level.
-For single-turn evaluation and mitigation, we focus on an ideological or representational bias in isolated prompts, offering a controlled way to assess and correct stance-level tendencies without conversational context. {Political Compass Test (PCT)}\footnote{\url{https://www.politicalcompass.org}}, are valuable for revealing how models frame political or moral positions, enabling calibration of surface-level bias at the response level.
-However, it remains limited in treating bias as a static property of a single output rather than a dynamic process that evolves through context, memory, and user interaction.
+To assess this, we evaluate fairness as a core pillar of alignment LLMs, requiring the measurement and mitigation of cultural, ideological, demographic, and political biases to guide models toward culturally grounded neutrality.
+This entails reducing ideological bias, political inclination, and harmful stereotypes without compromising factual knowledge, coherence, or local relevance challenges that are mainly pronounced in multilingual, multi-turn dialogue, where bias is context-dependent and static safeguards often fail.
+We evaluate state-of-the-art LLMs across multilingualism , using {Political Compass Test (PCT)}\footnote{\url{https://www.politicalcompass.org}} and BBQ\footnote{\url{https://github.com/nyu-mll/BBQ/tree/main/data}}.
+Then, we apply existing bias mitigation methods at the representation level, enabling effective single-turn bias reduction.
+However, in multi-turn conversations, bias re-emerges through dialogue history and repeated steering degrades coherence and fluency.
+However, it remains limited in treating bias as a static property of a single-turn output rather than a dynamic process that evolves through context, memory, and user interaction.
 In real conversational settings, bias often accumulates or re-emerges across turns as earlier activations influence subsequent responses.
-This is the need for \textbf{multi-turn evaluation and mitigation}, which captures how bias propagates, compounds, or shifts over dialogue history, providing a more realistic and comprehensive view of fairness in conversational LLMs.
+This is the need for multi-turn evaluation and mitigation, which captures how bias propagates, compounds, or shifts over dialogue history, providing a more realistic and comprehensive view of fairness in conversational LLMs.
 To achieve this task, we focus on \textit{stereotype} and \textit{toxicity} bias, as they capture complementary aspects of social bias.
 Stereotypes reflect implicit associations, while toxicity measures explicit, harmful content.
-Combined, they cover the most influential forms of bias affecting fairness and safety in conversational LLMs across six demographic attributes: \textit{Gender}, \textit{Race}, \textit{Appearance}, \textit{Disability}, \textit{Religion}, and \textit{Age} in multi-turn dialogue settings\footnote{\url{https://github.com/FanZT6/FairMT-bench}} for more details in Section~\ref{dataset}.
-The research contributions are: \begin{itemize} \item We formalize bias as a \emph{dynamic, accumulating} phenomenon, separating \emph{local} vs.\ \emph{memory-borne} bias and introducing diagnostics for carry-over across dialogue turns to ensure turn-aware fairness.
+Combined, they cover the most influential forms of bias affecting fairness and safety in conversational LLMs across six demographic attributes: \textit{Gender}, \textit{Race}, \textit{Appearance}, \textit{Disability}, \textit{Religion}, and \textit{Age} in multi-turn dialogue settings using FairMT \footnote{\url{https://github.com/FanZT6/FairMT-bench}} and $F^2$Bench dataset\cite{lan-etal-2025-f2bench} for more details in Section~\ref{dataset}.
+The contributions are: \begin{itemize} \item{We formalize bias as a dynamic, accumulating phenomenon, separating \emph{local} vs.\ \emph{memory-borne} bias and introducing diagnostics for carry-over across dialogue turns to ensure turn-aware fairness.}